orikadi/swop/README.md

 Made for youngsters and adults alike looking for a getaway once in a while, SWoP finds you deals on couch surfing while simultaniously looking for a resident for your apartment to save up on trip expenses.

-We founded SWoP to combine these two efforts into one simple website!
+We created SWoP to combine these two efforts into one simple website!